-A lot of people mix up social media with mass media.
-Some even believe that they belong to the same category.
-A few weeks ago, Yann Gourvennec wrote a guest post on eCairn’s blog.
-This piece explains very clearly how the two are different, in terms of content, uniqueness, and audience, among other aspects.
+A lot of people confuse social media for mass media.
+This piece aims at explaining how the two are clearly different, in terms of content, uniqueness, and audience, among other aspects.

 Why social media will never be like mass media

 I first coined the “social mass media” phrase in a Hootsuite video a while back, more in jest than in earnest I have to admit.
 Social media has indeed been considered by (too) many professionals as a new means to apply their good old mass media communications recipes.
 Regardless, there are many issues regarding this vision of social media as the new mass media.
 In my eyes, one should try and get back to the basics of word of mouth marketing.
 In this piece, I will describe why I believe social media will never be the new mass media advertising professionals – and some of their clients – think it has become.

 Consumer, I love you and I know you